Pangloss Music Studio

 Violin: Master of Arts, Violin Performance, 1997, Northern Arizona University

-I chose NAU specifically to study violin with the highly regarded pedagogue Dr. Louise Scott (a student of Galamian, Gingold, and Miriam Fried.
+chose NAU specifically to study violin with the highly regarded pedagogue Dr. Louise Scott, a former student of Galamian, Gingold, and Miriam Fried.
 I also received extensive teacher training under Dr. Scott in the well-known Suzuki program at NAU.

 I taught Suzuki violin private lessons and group classes in the Suzuki program, as well as at the University Preparatory School to students ages 3 to 50, and taught 4-5 taught traditional piano students at home.